a-sync/game-server-watcher/README.md

 ## Settings
 The behaviour of the watcher service can be configured via environmental variables (env vars).
-`.env` ([dotenv](https://www.npmjs.com/package/dotenv)) file is also supported, to look at the avaialable values and defaults check the [default.env](./default.env) file.
+`.env` ([dotenv](https://www.npmjs.com/package/dotenv)) file is also supported, to look at the avaialable values and defaults check the [.env.example](./.env.example) file.
+To get started, you can simply rename the `.env.example` file to `.env`.

-Refer to the wiki on how to get tokens for:
+Refer to the wiki on how to acquire tokens for:
  * [steam](https://github.com/a-sync/game-server-watcher/wiki/Steam-Web-API-key)
  * [discord](https://github.com/a-sync/game-server-watcher/wiki/Discord-bot-token)
  * [telegram](https://github.com/a-sync/game-server-watcher/wiki/Telegram-bot-token)